-includes membership of the LSPNG
+K10.00; US\$15.00 includes membership of the LSPNG

-Airmail rates and rates for back issues will be supplied on request, by the secretary.
-Subscriptions may be remitted in USA or Australian currency as an alternative to remitting PNG kina.
+from Melanesia K1.00 airmail rates and rates for back issues will be supplied on request, by the secretary.
+Subscriptions may be remitted in USA or australian currency as an alternative to remitting PNG Kina.